-Mini Low Carb Shepherd's Pot Pie made in a muffin pan for perfectly portioned servings!
+Mini Low Carb Shepherd's Pie made in a muffin pan for perfectly portioned servings is a classic comfort food for whole family!

 You could easily make this recipe in a standard pie plate and forgo having a bottom crust all together if you're just feeling a bit lazy.